 It is a no-impact activity, so easy on the joints.
 Movements are slow and simple, so can be accommodated to those with coordination or cognitive challenges.

 At Propel Physiotherapy, we believe that yoga is a valuable adjunct to any physiotherapy program.
 We also believe yoga is for everyone: people of all ages, physical abilities and fitness levels, when adapted by a knowledgeable teacher.
 Yoga postures, breath work and meditative movements have the potential to improve your health and well-being, assist in the healing of your injury, and prevent injury when prescribed by a qualified therapist.
-With a regular yoga practice with a qualified physiotherapist, one can:
+With a regular yoga practice one can:

 - balance strength and flexibility